telefonicaid/fiware-arduino/README.md

 Please, in case you have any trouble signing up let us know at [iot_support@tid.es](mailto:iot_support@tid.es)

 ### Step #2: Upload .ino sketch to Arduino
-Once you have your API credentials, get this [.ino sample sketch](/arduino) and setting up your API key.
+Once you have your FIWARE IoT Stack API credentials, select one of these [.ino sample sketch](/arduino) depending on the connectivity used (WiFi or GSM) and set up your API key.

-Upload the sketch to your Arduino and it will send A0 and A1 PIN values to FIWARE IoT Stack.
+Upload the selected sketch to your Arduino and it will send A0 and A1 PIN values to FIWARE IoT Stack.

 Ideally, connect there some sensors (temperature, luminosity) to have real data there.